-- OAE tutoring: our individual, drop-in/PASS and group tutoring, now online!
+- OAE tutoring: our individual, drop-in/PASS and group tutoring are online!

 - OAE academic support: online study skills workshops and individualized help.

-- UD’s Students Learning Remotely: Excellent detail on the transition to remote learning.
+- UD’s Students Learning Remotely: Excellent detail on UD’s move to remote learning.

 - Tips for Online Learners from UD’s Professional & Continuing Services.